Headspace Case Study

 Some dislike childish or cartoonish graphics

-Perception of the app as too “boxy” with no variation in button styles and sizes
+App is too “boxy” with no variation in button styles/sizes

 Missing sections for grief and exercises for kids